m-kraus/ws2016-kubernetes-monitoring/README.md

 # Prerequisites

-You have to have cluster-admin privileges on yout Openshift Cluster to execute some of the following commands.
+You have to have cluster-admin privileges on your Openshift Cluster to execute some of the following commands.

 Make sure, all your nodes are schedulable, as the node-exporter will not be created on a non-schedulable nodes.